offen/analyticstxt/draft-offen-analyticstxt.md

 ### Implements

 This OPTIONAL field indicates conformance with certain regulations and legislation.
+Values for this field SHOULD use all lowercase tokens with whitespace being replaced by the dash character (%x2d).

 Example values are:

 - gdpr
-- hiipa
 - ccpa

 #### Example